 Jack pushed open the door and swore when it hit loudly against the skirts, and then swore again for swearing.
 He wasn’t used to being quiet.
 He was a big man, built for big spaces.
 He should have been American or Australian or Russian, but he wasn’t.

 He had thought about joining the army when he was younger, when it had become clear he was going to be a big man.
 But his eyes let him down.
 He wore glasses as thick as his fingers.
 On a normal sized person they would have been invitation to bullying, but on Jack they just served to separate him further from the world.
 With his big hands and big feet and deep voice and thick lenses, he was comical to look at, and that’s all most people did - look at him.

-But Zoe had simply looked at him, she'd spoken to him.
+But Zoe had spoken to him.